imveikka/dwm-imveikka/README.md

 - Firefox (browser)
 - Alacritty (terminal)
 - alsa-utils (volume control using keyboard)
-- CaskaydiaCove Nerd Font,
+- CaskaydiaCove Nerd Font
-- dmenu
+- dmenu,

 which can be modified to own liking from `config.h`.